-Martin explained that often, learners are supported with tools and resources in school.
+From his experience, Martin explained that often, learners are supported with tools and resources in school.
 But too often, they don't have the same tools in the workplace.
 For neurodivergent learners in particular, these tools are often essential in supporting them to play to their strengths, and boosting confidence.
 We mustn’t strip people of the toolkit they’ve carefully gathered throughout their fundamental years.

 Prat highlighted that workplaces must design inclusively, and account for the fact that many of their employees are neurodivergent.
 Whether they know it or not.
 As many as 1 in 5 people are neurodivergent.
 Yet, 76% don't feel comfortable disclosing their neurodiversity at work.

 Bhakti also shared that becoming neuro-inclusive isn’t just the right thing to do, it can also add lots of value.
 Neurodivergent people often think and behave in ways that are more unique to the typical population.
 With this comes the benefits of outstanding pattern recognition, creative solutions and more.

 Adding to this, Martin shared that through diversity of thought we’re able to look at things from many different angles.
 As Founder of an inclusive technology company, this is beneficial because it means being able to make products that are fit for the society they’re created for.
 All products and services should be designed with neuro-inclusion in mind.